ActiDoo/gamification-engine/README.md

 The engine is **not meant to be a platform** including any kinds of predefined graphics, layouts or statistics.
 It is framework for developing your own solution, implemented as a **service** to which your application server can talk over a REST api.

-(commercial support available at https://www.gamification-software.com)
+(commercial support available at https://www.gamification-software.com or together with app development at https://www.appnadoo.de)

 **Latest recommended version: https://github.com/ActiDoo/gamification-engine/releases/latest** (not yet called "stable" though)